-- Our society urgently needs to change its thinking - Fixing things is applied environmental education - Repairing things is fun and we learn a lot in the process - Intergenerational cooperation and appreciation - Do you have to be a Shop teacher or a Physics teacher to start? - Outside perspectives integrating support from the very beginning - Ideas, not instructions what this guide ist for - 16 The task itself becomes the teacher
+- Why couldn't an idea like this be transferred to a school setting? - Our society urgently needs to change its thinking - Fixing things is applied environmental education - Repairing things is fun and we learn a lot in the process - Intergenerational cooperation and appreciation - Do you have to be a Shop teacher or a Physics teacher to start? - Outside perspectives integrating support from the very beginning - Ideas, not instructions what this guide is for

+16 The task itself becomes the teacher